fishredleung/home-assistant-clp/README.md

 ***Starting from 21st June 2025, sign-in with `username` and `password` no long works.***

+As of mid-2025 CLP have migrated their authentication endpoints.
+This integration now uses the updated OTP based API which exchanges the e‑mailed one time password for a pair of access and refresh tokens.
+Tokens are refreshed automatically when required and no additional configuration is needed.

 1. Visit CLP sign-in page [中文](https://www.clp.com.hk/services/zh/login) / [English](https://www.clp.com.hk/services/en/login)
 2. Choose to Sign-in with ***email***
 3. Enter your email address.
 Click `Continue`